-Fibrous cortical defects typically occur in children, and indeed are one of the most common benign bony lesions, which combined with non-ossifying fibromas are seen in up to 30 - 40% of skeletally immature children / adolescents 3.
-There is a male predilection by a ratio of 2 : 1 3.
+Fibrous cortical defects typically occur in children (usually 2-15 years), and indeed are one of the most common benign bony lesions, which combined with non-ossifying fibromas are seen in up to 40% of skeletally immature children/adolescents 3.
+There is a male predilection by a ratio of 2:1 3.

 They are asymptomatic and self-limiting, completely healing by adulthood.

 Microscopic examination reveals the lesions to be highly cellular containing spindle-shaped cells on a background of stromal tissue in a prominent storiform pattern.
 Foamy histiocytes and multinucleated giant cells are also seen.
 Mitotic figures and/or cellular dysplasia should not be seen 3.

-During the healing phase, there is an increase in osteoblastic activity as the defect is replaced by new bone, gradually being remodelled and completely disappearing 2.
+During the healing phase, there is an increase in osteoblastic activity as new bone replaces the defect, gradually being remodelled and completely disappearing 2.